beaverbuilder/documentation/docs/beaver-builder/layouts/modules/posts/posts.md

 ### Offset

-Enter an integer if you want to skip a certain number of posts in the order specified in the Order setting.
+The Offset option allows you to exclude a certain number of pages or posts from the Post module.

+For example, using the Offset option, you can skip the most recent post on your website on pages that use more than one Post module.

 ### Exclude Current Post

 Excludes the current post from the query.
-This is useful when you are using the module to create a list of related posts on a single post page.
+This is useful when you are using the Post module to create a list of related posts on a single post page.

 ### Filter

-The Filter section allows you to include or exclude a set of posts, pages or products by title, taxonomy, and author.
+The Filter section allows you to include or exclude a set of posts, pages or custom post types by title, taxonomy, and author.

 Filter options vary depending on the post type selected.
 The post category and tag filters will not be available if you select Products (WooCommerce).